 The Fossil Sport's included watch faces.
 'Sport Digital' is my favorite.

 Battery life is supposed to be the major selling point of watches with the Wear 3100 processor, but I came away slightly underwhelmed.
-While the Fossil Sport definitely outlasts my Huawei Watch, it just barely reaches two full days of use on a single charge — I usually end the day with 50-60% remaining.
+While the Fossil Sport definitely outlasts my Huawei Watch, it doesn't make it through two full days — I usually end the day with 30-40% remaining.
 Wear OS currently doesn't take advantage of the Wear 3100's 'Sport Mode,' which promises 15 hours of battery life with GPS and heart rate sensors enabled, but Fossil says this functionality will arrive in 2019.

 Like the TicWatch Pro, the Sport has a low-power mode that shuts off everything except the clock.
 Fossil says the watch should last around four days in low-power, and by default, the feature will automatically turn on when the battery drops below 10%.